"Oats were great...until feedbag taken away. Felt horses no longer welcome. Made to wear a blanket on a 90 degree days? Neigh, I say!"

 It would almost appear some bizarro alternate reality has befallen Stewart Mineral Springs.

-In draconian over-reaction to supposed isolated incident of some idiot mindlessly jacking off on sundeck, using event as handy excuse -- or, more likely, boldly inventing incident out of whole cloth -- a plague of de facto enforced body shame swept over grounds.
-Banning clothing-optional after 17 years of body freedom has completely discombobulated realm's once-magical air.
+In draconian over-reaction to supposed isolated incident of some idiot mindlessly jacking off on sundeck, using event as handy excuse -- or, more likely, manager boldly inventing incident out of whole cloth -- a plague of de facto enforced body shame swept over grounds.
+Banning clothing-optional after 17 years of body freedom completely discombobulated realm's once-magical air.

-It was an enchanted atmosphere largely made manifest by chance to experience low-key social and solitary nudity amid nature during spa regimen -- or not, everyone's choice -- experiencing liberating break from depressingly perma-dressed world at large, often regaining sense of simple, unashamed childhood innocence and fostering getting closer to nature spirits and amazing feeling of oneness with creation.
+It was an enchanted atmosphere largely made manifest by chance to experience low-key social and solitary nudity amid nature during spa regimen -- or not, everyone's choice -- experiencing rare, liberating break from depressingly perma-dressed world at large, often regaining sense of simple, unashamed childhood innocence and fostering getting closer to nature spirits and amazing feeling of oneness with all creation.

-It has distressed and dumbfounded countless now-alienated fans of place for new stewards to have abandoned longtime policy, which emulated popular open-minded European spas.
+It distressed and dumbfounded countless now-alienated fans of place for new stewards to have abandoned longtime policy, which emulated popular open-minded European spas.
 Though for sure with more fine-tuned layout, they, along with select U.S. mineral springs resorts, have long offered clothing-optional areas to boost potential for purifying, healing, TOTAL relaxing and rejuvenating.
 (Sometimes, especially in Germany, birth land of modern freebody movement, in nude-mandatory areas like saunas one can get in trouble for wearing anything, even footwear, inside.)

 Visualizing Future Enlightened Ownership and Management